Our experience with Animal Planet's Vet Gone Wild

 Animal Planet wanted a location in South Africa for one of their Vet Gone Wild episodes, featuring veterinarian Dr. Chris Brown.
 What many viewers of this series may not realise is the challenge Animal Planet faces to produce these episodes.
 While Dr. Brown’s adventures with animals may seem like fun and games, the process of making a wildlife documentary like this one is serious business.

 Documentary producers need to link up with the kind of people who are willing to go the extra mile to accommodate a film crew.
 With their cooperation and local knowledge, the crew can get the best shots and craft a great story to generate interest among their viewers.
-Animal Planet were thus only too glad to work with African Conservation Experience.
+Animal Planet was thus only too glad to work with African Conservation Experience.
 We found the right people and location for their show, provided logistical support in-country, and ensured that their filming went smoothly.

 From ACE’s side, we were happy to help, knowing that they shared our desire to create awareness about wildlife conservation issues on the global stage.
 Animal Planet shows like Vet Gone Wild are watched around the world, providing an excellent opportunity to educate thousands of people about conservation.

 The producer of the Vet Gone Wild TV show, Grady Candler, told us more about his behind-the-scenes experience working with ACE to film at Phinda in South Africa.
 If you are interested in sharpening your wildlife videography or photography skills, be sure to keep watching to the end, where he shares his top tips!